-- imperfect (manual) synchronization of the beginning of the two recordings (infrared video and monitor belt) - mismatch of recording frequencies (our infrared camera records at 31 frames/s, while the monitor belt samples at 100 times/s) - ➤ the monitor belt records ground-truth data at the diaphragm level, while our infrared imaging method classifies airflow at the nasal-mandible level.
+- 1. Imperfect (manual) synchronization of the beginning of the two recordings (infrared video and monitor belt). - 2.
+Mismatch of recording frequencies.
+Our infrared camera records at 31 frames per second while the monitor belt samples at 100 times per second. - 3.
+The monitor belt records ground truth data at the diaphragm level while our infrared imaging method classifies air flow at the nasal-mandible level.

 The first factor can be addressed by developing a hardware trigger.
-The second factor can be addressed by downsampling the ground-truth signal.
+The second factor can be addressed by down-sampling the ground-truth signal.
 The amount of phase shift due to the third factor can be determined and taken into account by performing further research in this direction.